-Transferring or Migrating a MySQL/MariaDB database between servers usually takes only few easy steps, but data transfer can take some time depending on the volume of data you would like to transfer.
+Transferring or Migrating a MySQL/MariaDB database between servers usually takes only a few easy steps, but data transfer can take some time depending on the volume of data you would like to transfer.

 Important Notes